danehammer/the_dude_hubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+## our specifics

+There is a Dockerfile I don't have source controlled yet, because I need to refactor it to not source control the slack token and use an arg from docker run.
+But the intent would be you commit changes here, rebuild the docker image, and run it.

+Things I would like to get added:

+1. rally integration (just match on patterns like S1234 and provide the title of the story and a link)
+2. redis brain (from another docker container, of course)
+3. authorization (so we can automate more sensitive tasks, and only allow people with "permission" to run them)
+  * should be able to use slack as the identity provider

 ### Running the_dude Locally

 You can test your hubot by running the following, however some plugins will not